PicoCreator/RWKV-LM-LoRA/results/README.md

 You can think of this as at best, how much "compressed" knowledge can RWKV memorize.

+For example you as a human have a much easier time roughly memorizing a 500 word story, in approximate, then 50 words randomly chosen with no pattern.

 **Experiment note:**

 For some reason reason the finetuned model goes crazy once it encounters the " on" token, i have blocked this token, and removed it from the test data.

 Training loss has a lower result probably because, it would "correct" the inference when a token goes wrong, helping its associative memories stay on track better (instead of drastically going off the rails potentially here)

+The "poor man eval" script can be found at `../eval_model_memory.py`

+Non finetuned model is also at a disadvantage, due to the 0-shot nature of the process

 ## RWKV 3B memory results